syncfusion-content/wpf-docs/wpf/SfDiagram/Node.md

 ![](Node_images/Node_img4.jpeg)

-##Binding Style
+##Data Binding

 In order to achieve Properties of ViewModel are bind to View, we have provided the Default Style for View in “BindingStyle.xaml”.
-For more information, refer to [Binding Style](/wpf/sfdiagram/Binding-Style).
+For more information, refer to [Data Binding](/wpf/sfdiagram/Data-Binding).

 N> The AutoBind property is deprecated.
 Instead of AutoBind, please use this View to ViewModel Binding approach.